 Facial plastic surgery is designed to refine or improve areas of the face to increase self-confidence.
-Dr. Samuel Pearl and Dr. Alexander Ereso can attest that facial plastic surgery is not right for everyone.
+Dr. Alexander Ereso can attest that facial plastic surgery is not right for everyone.
 There are certain criteria interested a person must meet in order to be considered a suitable candidate.

-Here, Bay Area cosmetic surgeons Drs.
-Pearl and Ereso reveal some of the signs that you are a good candidate for facial plastic surgery.
+Here, Bay Area cosmetic surgeon Dr. Ereso reveals some of the signs that you are a good candidate for facial plastic surgery.

 You want to minimize signs of facial aging.